 - UK scientists found two molecular ‘clocks’ inside our cells that tick with genetic damage as cells age.
 New Scientist has the details on how this ticking process could be used to understand how cells become cancerous.

 - NHS England reported another worrying quarter of missed targets for patients waiting to start treatment.
 And when we analysed the data further, an even more worrying trend emerged – find out more in this blog post.

 - A new test that incorporates blood protein levels, DNA, a prostate examination and facts about a man’s background could more accurately predict which men need a prostate biopsy.
-We covered this intriguing finding, as did the Mail Online.
+Mail Online covered this intriguing finding.